ElizabethDashwood/python-challenge/README.md

 **Step 1: Correctly Reads in the CSV**
 For PyBank project, the main.py python script file under 'python-challenge/PyBank' runs the process of reading the csv file and storing the header row.
-The script and output are as follows:
+The output is as follows:

 **When the script runs for the command line in python using the python main.py command, the output shows the csv header:**
 $ python main.py